Kon Ka Kinh National Park: Flora

-According to the survey results, Kon Ka Kinh National Park contained 687 flora species of 459 genus and 140 families, of which the class of Magnoliopsida is dominant (104 families, 337 genus, 528 species).
-Second domination is Liliopsida (15 families, 82 genus, 111 species).
-Other division of Pteridophyta includes 16 families, 32 genus and 40 species.
-Gymnosperm includes 5 families, 8 genus, 8 species.
-Kon Ka Kinh is home to several endangered and preserved endemic species, such as:
+According to the survey results, Kon Ka Kinh National Park recorded 687 plant species in 459 genera and 140 families, of which the class of Magnoliopsida is dominant (104 families, 337 genus, 528 species), with monocots in 15 families, 82 genera and 111 species; the ferns included 16 families, 32 genera and 40 species.
+Gymnosperms included 5 families, 8 genera, 8 species.
+Kon Ka Kinh is home to several endangered and protected endemic species, such as: